phaserjs/phaser/README.md

 * P2.Body.applyImpulse allows you to apply an impulse to a Body.
 An impulse is a force added to a body during a short period of time.
 * P2.Body.applyImpulseLocal allows you to apply an impulse to a point local to the Body.
 An impulse is a force added to a body during a short period of time.
 * P2.Body.getVelocityAtPoint gets the velocity of a point in the body.

+### Build Updates

+* The Grunt build script now lets you exclude four new modules: rope, tilesprite, creature and video.
+* Rope removes the ability to create Rope sprites and also removes the PIXI.Rope and PIXI.Strip classes.
+* TileSprite removes the ability to create Tile Sprites and also removes the PIXI.TilingSprite class.
+* Creature is not enabled by default, but allows you to control support for Creature bone based animations.
+* Video removes the ability to render Videos and video streams to textures.
+* Pixi is no longer an optional module.
+Phaser no longer uses any main stream branch of Pixi and has multiple fixes and tweaks internally through-out it.
+Therefore it's now no longer possible to replace the version of Pixi that Phaser uses with any other version, so we removed the option from the custom list.
+Over time we will do away with the Pixi globals and merge it fully into Phaser to avoid conflicts with any other version of Pixi present.

 ### New Features